 Lastly, some venues have a REQUIRED vendor list which is different from a PREFERRED vendor list.
 If they do have a required set of vendors ask for that list to make sure they give you viable options to choose from.
 You don’t want to be stuck with a venue and a list you don’t like.

 I created a spreadsheet to help you organize your venue search.
 If you’d like access to the spreadsheet, here is the link.
 If you found this post useful and want to continue to gain access to more information like this, sign up for my newsletter where I deliver planning advice and tips straight to your inbox.

 Figure out if you’ll be hiring a planner or a coordinator.
 This will help you determine the type of venue you should have your wedding at.

 Determine your budget for the venue, typically 10% - 15% of the overall budget.

-We know this can get overwhelming and that last thing we want you to do is not do anything at all.
+We know this can get overwhelming and that last thing we want you to do is miss out on booking your dream venue.
 If you need help in this area my team offers an al la carte service where we hand hold you throughout the entire venue booking process.
 From research to scouting and booking, we’re there the whole time to make sure you pick the right venue for your very important day.
 So I invite you to spark up a conversation with me to learn more about how my team and I can be a resource to you.
 We’d love to hear from you so contact us here.